deniscostadsc/playground/solutions/beecrowd/1023/problem.md

 The input contains a number of test cases.
 The first line of each test case contains an integer $N (1 \leq N \leq 1 \times 10^6)$, indicating the amount properties.
-The following N lines contains a pair of values $X$ ($1 \leq X \leq 10)$ and $Y ( 1 \leq Y \leq 200)$ indicating the number of residents of each property and its total consumption (m3).
+The following N lines contains a pair of values $X (1 \leq X \leq 10)$ and $Y (1 \leq Y \leq 200)$ indicating the number of residents of each property and its total consumption (m3).
 Surely, no residence consumes more than 200 m3 per month.
 The end of input is represented by zero.

 ## Output